-Your member component is invested in the Growth option, unless you have switched your option.
-There are eight pre-mixed investment options to choose from and you can switch your investment option at any time.1
+Your member component is invested in the Balanced option, unless you have switched your option.
+There are several pre-mixed investment options to choose from and you can switch your investment option at any time.1

 Before choosing an investment option you should think about:

 - how long your super will need to last